Durango Bill’s

 void QuickSort(void) {

-j, k, StackPtr;
+int i, j, k, StackPtr;

-LeftEnd, RightEnd, LeftPtr, RightPtr, MidPtr, MinGroup;
+int LeftEnd, RightEnd, LeftPtr, RightPtr,

 puts("\nStarting